euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 In the following, we explain JyNI's solution to this issue.
 We start by explaining the weakref-concepts of Jython and CPython, completing this section by describing how JyNI combines them to a consistent solution.
-Note that CPython's weakref-module actually introduces three builtin types:
+Note that CPython's weakref-module actually introduces three built-in types:

 - ``_PyWeakref_RefType`` (“weakref”)
 - ``_PyWeakref_ProxyType`` (“weakproxy”)